We are a volunteer group of amateur radio operators that train and prepare to offer our services as emergency communicators

 (Semi-) Weekly City Noon Time Net

-In corporation with the Intel Radio Club, there is a noon time net that occurs (currently) on the 1st and 3rd Tuesdays of each month at 1215 hrs on the Santa Clara tactical frequency of 147.510 MHz.
+In corporation with the Intel Radio Club, there is a noon time net that occurs (currently) on the 1st and 3rd Tuesdays of each month at 1215 hrs on the Santa Clara tactical frequency of 147.510 MHz (again, should use with a tone of 100 Hz since this frequency is linked to the K6SNC repeater).
 All members and visitors are encouraged to check-in.

 Weekly County Packet Net